cisagov/ScubaGear/baselines/aad.md

 As described in Microsoft’s literature related to conditional access policies, CISA recommends initially setting a policy to **Report-only** when it is created and then performing thorough hands-on testing to ensure that there are no unintended consequences before toggling the policy from **Report-only** to **On**.
+The policy will only be enforced when it is set to **On**.
 One tool that can assist with running test simulations is the [What If tool](https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/what-if-tool).
 Microsoft also describes [Conditional Access insights and reporting features](https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/howto-conditional-access-insights-reporting) that can assist with testing.

 # Baseline Policies